Frequently Asked Questions

 6. How do I sign up?

-Please do not hesitate to use the contact us page to reach out with any questions.
+Please do not hesitate to use the "Contact Us" page to reach out with any questions.
+We can also be found on Instagram, @RichmondEquestrian.
 We are happy to answer any questions about information sessions at the beginning of the semester or general inquiries about the team!